Recently updated on November 30th, 2024 at 11:18 am

 Representation: Bengali Muslim lesbian main character, Afro-Brazilian Irish bisexual love interest, Bengali side characters, Korean side characters

 I am a huge fan of Adiba Jaigirdar.
 She writes gripping contemporary books featuring adorable romances and diverse characters.
-Plus, she tackles issues such as racism and cultural appropriation.

 The Henna Wars follows Nishat.
 She comes out to her parents as a lesbian.
 They’re happy for her to be whoever she wants to be.